 New students must receive two doses of the Varicella vaccination, which are given at least 28 days apart.
-ETSU will allow students to register for full-time courses for one semester if they have had only the first of the two vaccinations; however, the second vaccination must be administered before they can register for the following semester.
+ETSU will allow students to register for fulltime courses for one semester if they have had only the first of the two vaccinations; however, the second vaccination must be administered before they can register for the following semester.
 Persons who believe they had chicken pox in the past must present medical documentation to ETSU Student/University Health Services from a medical practice or health department.
 Those who are unable to show proof, or are not sure if they have had the disease, can have a titer, or blood test, which would indicate if the person has immunity.
 Students who have been admitted to ETSU can have the titer done at ETSU Student/University Health Services or any local health department.
-The fee for the titer at ETSU is \$22, though the cost may vary among health departments.

-For the two Varicella vaccinations, ETSU will charge \$140 per vaccine for a total of \$280.
-However, persons under the age of 19 may be eligible to discuss fees as well as the availability of the vaccine.
-A temporary waiver of the vaccine requirement will be given to anyone who has religious concerns or to women who are pregnant or are breastfeeding.
+A Religious Exemption form is available from Student Health Services or a Temporary Medical Waiver may be obtained for women who are pregnant or breastfeeding.
+A student may also receive a Medical Exemption for cases of severe medical conditions or adverse reactions related to immunizations.
 Those individuals should contact ETSU Student Health to arrange for the waiver.
 Students who will be taking only online and distance-learning courses will also be exempt but must sign a waiver each semester.
 These waiver forms are available on the ETSU Office of the Registrar Web site at www.etsu.edu/reg/.